 The point here is that if you use a percentage, might be setting the max loudness to lower than you think.
 If you have a choice to specify the actual dB level, do that.
 It will make things much easier to understand.

-Yeah.
-That's it.
-Remember I said that audio normalization was really just turning it up?
+Remember I said that audio normalization was really just turning it up (or down)?
 I know it took a fair amount of explaining, but yeah.
-The only reason to normalize your audio is to make sure that it is loud enough to be heard.
+The only reason to normalize your audio is to make sure that it is loud enough to be heard (but not so loud the listener must turn it down), and potentially, make all your songs sound closer to the same volume.
 That could be for whatever reason you want.

 As I have preached again and again, noise is the enemy of good audio.
 Before you even normalize your audio, you'll want to be sure you've gotten rid of (or prevented) as much noise as possible from being in your audio recording.
 See my post series on how to do that here: Improve The Quality Of The Audio You Record At Home.